Oncure/TAZ/tests/unittest_descriptions.md

 - Test merged distribution as well.

 ### Test WigBayes
+- Test that False probabilities are zero when false level-density is zero.
+(NOT IMPLEMENTED YET)
 - Test that a 2 spingroup case with a small second level-density converges to the 1 spingroup case.
 - Test that a 3 spingroup case with a small third level-density converges to the 2 spingroup case.
 (NOT IMPLEMENTED YET)
 - Test that providing Poisson distributions to WigBayes will return the same as the prior.